LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-data/README.md

 Console.WriteLine(josh.Name);
 ```

-When you use properties in this way, it appears that you're accessing the field directly, but actually, the accessor methods are being run.
+When you use properties in this way, the get/set methods are called implicitly when assigning or reading the property.

 An astute question to ask at this point would be, "Why make the fields private if you're just going to allow people to get and set them anyway!?"
 Great question.
 There are lots of reasons to use getters and setters to control access.
 Here are just a few: